RubixML/ML/docs/basic-introduction.md

 }
 ```

 The output of the estimator are the predicted class labels of the unknown samples.
 We could either trust these predictions as-is or we could proceed to further evaluate the model.
-As it usually best to validate your model, in the next section, we'll learn how to test its accuracy using a process called cross validation.
+In the next section, we'll learn how to test its accuracy using a process called cross validation.

 > **Hint:** Check out the section on [Inference](inference.md) for more info on making predictions.

 ## Model Evaluation
-Imagine we went out and collected enough data from our married and divorced friends to build a 50 sample dataset with labels.
+Let's imagine we went out and collected enough data from our married and divorced friends to build a 50 sample dataset with labels.
 We could use the entire dataset to train the learner or we could set some of the data aside to use for testing.
 To measure our estimator's ability to generalize what it has learned during training to the real world, we use a process called *cross validation*.
 The goal of cross validation is to train and test the learner on samples it has never seen before in order to produce a validation score.

 For the purposes of the introduction, we will use a simple [Hold Out](cross-validation/hold-out.md) validator which takes a portion of the dataset for testing and leaves the rest for training.
 The Hold Out validator requires the user to set the ratio of testing to training samples as a constructor parameter.
 Let's choose to use a factor of 0.2 (20%) of the dataset for testing leaving the rest (80%) for training.